IceCreamYou/THREE.Terrain/README.md

     ySegments: yS,
     ySize: 1024,
 });
-// Assuming you already have your global scene scene.add(terrainScene);
+// Assuming you already have your global scene, add the terrain to it scene.add(terrainScene);

+// Optional:
+// Get the geometry of the terrain across which you want to scatter meshes var geo = terrainScene.children[0].geometry;
 // Add randomly distributed foliage decoScene = THREE.Terrain.ScatterMeshes(geo, {
     mesh: new THREE.Mesh(new THREE.CylinderGeometry(2, 2, 12, 6)),